 Besides which, there is a separate issue concerning the bridesmaids: if you have a different idea about how they should look than they do, you could run into problems.
 At least if they are doing their own you will already have a fair idea of the outcome.

-If you are looking for a particular style and need some assistance, there are plenty of vlogs online to help you.
+If you’re looking for a particular style and need some assistance, there are plenty of vlogs online to help you.
 Alternatively, you can get free make-overs in most department stores with make-up artists who can recommend products and give you useful hints.

 I would never personally pay for somebody to apply my make-up for me, though I can absolutely see the merits of doing so in certain cases.

-However, on balance and from a neutral viewpoint, I think it makes a lot of sense to visit department stores and have a go yourself.
-You can always change your mind and hire instead.
+However, on balance and from a neutral viewpoint, I think it makes a lot of sense to both visit department stores and have a go yourself.
+If you find you enjoy the pampering/products/result from a professional, you can always make the decision to hire.